CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - I used **CQRS Design Pattern** on Web Service and other Microservices.

+- I used Initilization Service for building required elements such as create Bucket in Minio, create indexes in ELK and create queues-exchanges and binding them each other in RabbitMQ.
+It runs only once.

 ## What is CQRS?

 Check the link: <https://learn.microsoft.com/tr-tr/azure/architecture/patterns/cqrs>